chiwahtran3925/DiscordBotSolution/README.md

 # Project Overview

-This project was built as part of a take-home technical assessment to demonstrate my skills across C#, clean architecture, React, and testing.
+This project was built to demonstrate my skills across C#, clean architecture, React, and testing.

 A discord bot application that will process commands and respond to certain commands.
 A Frontend to see list of users where you can block and unblock them.
 A API to handle requests and interact with the database.